Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ```
 {% endraw %}

-Both result in a data schema that is similar to the many-to-many-relationships used in non-relational databases, like MongoDB.
+Both result in a data schema that is similar to the many-to-many-relationships used in databases.
 So what if in Jekyll we could use this technique to create a JSON file that contains the same structure, and make it available to the internet?
 And we sure can!

 ## Constructing the API endpoints

+So we need JSON files.
+Well let's create them in Jekyll!

-Let's create a folder called **api** with files for **books.json** and **recipes.json**.
+First we need a folder called **api** with files for **books.json** and **recipes.json**, so the url extention will result in ```/api/books.json``` and ```/api/recipes.json```.

 In the front matter block we just set the layout to null and that's it.
-Now we can construct a JSON file and establish the same relations as we did before in creating the pages for books, recipes and posts.
+Now we can construct the JSON object and establish the same relations as we did before in creating the pages for books, recipes and posts.

 {% raw %}
 ```html